Hamlet

 Richard Alex Jenkins

-Hamlet was my first voluntary reading of a Shakespeare play as an adult.
+Hamlet was my first voluntary reading of Shakespeare as an adult.

 There comes a time when you have to face the music or accept that you're not part of the literary elite and try not to bang the door on the way out.

-This was a tough read and I was totally unprepared for it - more of a nightmare than a hey-nonny-no frolic round the maypole.
-Honestly!
-I thought this was the Piper of Hamelin and couldn't figure out where the flute player and rats were!
+This was a tough read and more of a nightmare than a hey-nonny-no round the maypole.
+I honestly thought this was the Piper of Hamelin and couldn't figure out why there were no flute player or rats?

 "To be or not to be, that is the question."

-Warning.
-I don't recommend reading this play as a gateway or introduction into Shakespeare.
-It's way too complex for that.
-Perhaps try reading a 'comedy' written before 1600, such as A Midsummer's Night Dream or The Merchant of Venice?
-Romeo and Juliet was written around this period too.
+It's a tough read and not recommended as a gateway or introduction into Shakespeare.
+Try reading a 'comedy' written before 1600, such as A Midsummer's Night Dream or The Merchant of Venice.
+Tragedy, Romeo and Juliet was written around this period too, which is easier, as well as Julius Caesar.

-All of Shakespeare's complex tragedies date post-1600, which is when Shakespeare seems to be at his literary peak of erudite penmanship.
+Shakespeare's tragedies date post-1600, which is when Shakespeare seems to be at his literary peak of erudite penmanship, but also his most difficult.

-I still struggle with Shakespeare and view his work more like carrying the cross than anything remotely approaching enjoyment, but there's obviously a reason why this work has survived over 400 years and why people still read it today?
+Reading this is more like carrying the cross than anything approaching enjoyment, but there's also a reason why his work has survived for centuries and why people still read it today.

 Share this review: